 You may include hours of RN practice for "call-back" but

-not "on-call" hours provided you held registration and a
+not "on-call" hours provided you held a practice

-You may count hours of certified graduate nurse (CGN) practice in Alberta or British Columbia provided you held registration and a practice permit.
+You may count hours of certified graduate nurse (CGN) practice in Alberta or British Columbia provided you held a practice permit.
 This includes hours for "call-back" but not "on-call" hours.

 You may also include CGN hours spent fulfilling duties to the profession on behalf of CARNA (e.g., a committee), regulatory bodies or professional nursing organizations.